Unexpected convergent consequences... this is what happens when eight different exponential technologies all explode onto the scene at once.

 Progress of late is furious -- an AI R&D arms race is underway among the world's top technology giants.

-Soon AI will become the most important human collaboration tool ever created, amplifying our abilities and providing a simple user interface to all exponential technologies.
+Soon AI technology will become the most important human collaboration tool ever created, amplifying our abilities and providing a simple user interface to all exponential technologies.
 Ultimately, it's helping us speed toward a world of abundance.

-The implications of true AI are staggering, and I asked Stephen to share his top five breakthroughs from the past three years to illustrate some of them.
+The implications of true AI technology are staggering, and I asked Stephen to share his top five breakthroughs from the past three years to illustrate some of them.

 "It's amazing," said Gold.
 "For 50 years, we've ideated about this idea of artificial intelligence.
 But it's only been in the last few years that we've seen a fundamental transformation in this technology."